Skip to Content

 When your dog licks you, it’s more than just a kiss.

 Licking is a sign of affection and trust.
 It’s your dog’s way of showing love and care.
 Dogs lick those they trust, much like grooming.
+This behavior is rooted in their instinct to care for pack members.

 When your dog licks you, it’s expressing contentment and connection.
 It’s a sweet, slobbery sign of trust and warmth.

-10. Showing Excitement
+12. Showing Excitement

 Showing Excitement